poult-lab/daily-word/english_words_ learning.md

 03.encampment /ɪnˈkæmpmənt/

 [n] a military encampment "a group of tents, huts , etc. where people live together, usually for only a short period of time"

+04.enthusiasm  [ɪnˈθjuːziæzəm] "热忱"

+I can't say I share your enthusiasm for the idea."a strong feeling of excitement and interest in sth and a desire to become involved in it"